davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

 Originally, Unicode mapped characters to numbers in the range 0x0000-0xFFFF, requiring only 16 bits to represent each character.
 At that time it was possible to encode each Unicode character using a 2-byte fixed width encoding, known as **UCS-2**.
 Many early Unicode-aware systems, such as Java, were designed around this original specification.

 In 1996, Unicode was extended to map characters to numbers in the larger range of 0x00000-0x10FFFF, requiring up to 20 bits per character.
 Thus UCS-2, being limited to 16-bits, was no longer capable of representing all Unicode characters.
-In its place arose the **UTF-16** encoding which, like UCS-2, uses a single 16-bit value to represent characters in range 0x0000-0xFFFF (the **basic multilingual plane**) and two 16-bit values to represent characters in range 0x10000-0x10FFFF (the **supplemental plane** or **astral plane**).
+In its place arose the **UTF-16** encoding which, like UCS-2, uses a single 16-bit value to represent characters in range 0x0000-0xFFFF (the **basic multilingual plane**) and two 16-bit values to represent characters in range 0x10000-0x10FFFF (the **supplemental planes**).
 And so many UCS-2 systems were retroactively upgraded to use UTF-16 in place of UCS-2.

 Today, UTF-16 is the most common in-memory representation for Unicode strings.
 However, many programs incorrectly treat individual 16-bit values from UTF-16 directly as characters, due to ignorance of UTF-16's variable-width nature.
 In many cases this causes no problems, since most programs operate on strings and substrings opaquely, as opposed to working with individual characters.
 However problems will arise if unaware programs attempt to manipulate characters directly, such as by counting the number of characters in a string or by filtering individual characters.